 1. On your lap

-If you don’t have access to a flat surface or like to sit on the couch/sofa when playing, your lap might be the most comfortable place for your fight stick.
+If you can’t access a flat surface or like to sit on the couch/sofa when playing, your lap might be the most comfortable place for your fight stick.

-The lap suits larger fightsticks as these don’t tend to move around a lot.
+The lap suits larger fightsticks as these don’t tend to move around much.
 I also find that playing on the lap allows me to rest my arms more easily on the stick compared to a desk or table.

 Playing on your lap during a local tourney or on the move is also more practical, as table space isn’t always guaranteed.